MatthewJBloom/react-electron/README.md

-# React + Electron Testing Skele
+# React + Electron App Skele

 This project is a skeleton for testing react and electron for deployment.

 Used `npx create-react-app react-electron` to build react app.
 Implemented electron with `npm install electron --save-dev` and `npm install electron-builder --save-dev`.

-DONT FORGET TO GIT IGNORE /build AND /dist.
+DON'T FORGET TO GIT IGNORE /build AND /dist.
-I forgot and committed some /dist files and they were over the 100MB github cap.
+Some /dist files end up over the 100MB github cap.

 To build, you run `npm run build` to build the react app.
 Then, you run `npm run electron-dist` to build the electron app.

-In theory, you can just run `npm run electron-dist` and it should use `"preelectron-pack": "npm run build"` to build the react app first, but for some reason that is not working for me yet.
+In theory, you can just run `npm run electron-dist` and it should use `"preelectron-pack": "npm run build"` to build the react app first, but for some reason that is not working.

-Other findings:
-* build gets upset if you have existing /dist or /build folders
-* build gets upset if you are running the app
+Build gets upset if you are running the app.
-* build gets upset if you have /dist or /build in the atom project directory

-Overall this has been a good proof of concept and I will be referring to it when building my coinbase-pro-react-electron app

 # Getting Started with Create React App